Acuant/iOSSDKV11/README.md

 		}

 4. **Note:** If token is set, all service calls will attempt to authorize using the token.
 If the token is not set, the legacy credentials will be used.

-5. **Important Note:** You will still need to provide the SubscriptionId in the Credential object in order to use Acuant Services with bearer tokens.

 ### Initialization without a Subscription ID